 Undergraduate Programs.
-The Bachelor of Science in Agricultural Sciences and Natural Resources degree is offered in the following major fields of study: agribusiness, agricultural communications, agricultural economics, agricultural education, agricultural leadership, animal science, biochemistry and molecular biology, entomology, environmental science, food science, horticulture, landscape contracting, natural resource ecology and management, and plant and soil sciences.
-The Bachelor of Landscape Architecture is also offered in the College of Agricultural Sciences and Natural Resources.
+The Bachelor of Science in Agricultural Sciences and Natural Resources degree is offered in the following major fields of study: agribusiness, agricultural communications, agricultural economics, agricultural education, agricultural leadership, animal science, biochemistry and molecular biology, entomology, environmental science, food science, horticulture, landscape management, natural resource ecology and management, and plant and soil sciences.
+The Bachelor of Landscape Architecture is also offered in the college of agricultural sciences and natural resources.
+Most departments offer one or more minors.
+The requirements for the minors are available from the department offering the specified minor.

 Graduate Programs.
-Graduate study is available in all academic departments in the College.
-In addition to the Master of Agriculture and Master of Science degrees that may be obtained through several departments, the Doctor of

-Philosophy degree (PhD) may be earned in the following areas: agricultural economics, agricultural education, biosystems engineering, animal science, biochemistry and molecular biology, crop science, entomology, food science, plant pathology, soil science, natural resource ecology and management and in horticulture through interdisciplinary programs in crop science, environmental science, and plant science.
+Graduate study is available in all CASNR academic departments and in the multidisciplinary international agriculture program.
+In addition to the Master of Agriculture and Master of Science degrees that may be obtained through several departments, the Doctor of Philosophy degree (PhD) may be earned in the following areas: agricultural economics, agricultural education, biosystems engineering, animal science, biochemistry and molecular biology, crop science, entomology, food science, plant pathology, soil science, natural resource ecology and management and in horticulture through interdisciplinary programs in crop science, environmental science, and plant science.